Komanoff: De Blasio — Even Now — Is MIA on Breaking the Car Culture

 This story was written before New York City started dealing with the full fallout of the coronavirus, but remains relevant.

-The tweets above, from a bicycle commuter and local journalist, are Mayor de Blasio in a nutshell.
+The tweets above, from a bicycle commuter and a reporter for Streetsblog, are Mayor de Blasio in a nutshell.
 Even as he was encouraging coronavirus-concerned commuters to cycle to work, he not only failed to carve out special lanes on streets and bridges, he also let the NYPD conduct its customary cyclist-ticketing traps as if nothing had changed.

 Same deal today.
 Vaguely citing enforcement issues and the perpetual excuse of "balance," de Blasio deflected Gov. Cuomo’s demand that he mass-pedestrianize NYC streets by announcing a measly two car-free streets per borough, as Streetsblog reported yesterday.